PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 We're going to put a few classes in the Starter Theme markup, but as few as possible.
 Just the really important ones.

-### Classes are For Styling, Not for Javascript
+### Classes are For Styling, Not for Javascript (mostly)

-In the Starter Theme, HTML classes that are not used for styling will be removed.
+In the Starter Theme we will try to remove all HTML classes that are not used for styling.

-Javascript (from modules, the theme or the core) should not rely on classes to bind on events or perform other actions on the DOM.
+Javascript (from modules, the theme or the core) should not rely on classes to bind on events or perform other operations on the DOM.

-Javascript may only rely on:
+Javascript should only rely on:

 - `id`s
 - `data-*` attributes